fillumina/collections/README.md

 * **`Counter`** contains a counter that can be used inside non concurrent lambdas (use `AtomicInteger` in concurrent lambdas).

 ### Improvements

- - One of the good things about having fast cloning collection is that it allows to implement a copy on write algorithm which is very efficient and fast in case of concurrent access (with many more readings than writings).
-In the future I might choose to add some implementations of this.
-Of course I would gladly accept suggestions and contributions.

  - Many classes of this project should implement `Serializable` with a sensible implementation.